JPLynch35/anagram/README.md

 # Anagram
+---

-Anagram is a back end API, made to store words and track anagrams.
+Anagram is a Rails-based back end API, made to store words and track anagrams.
 Words can be added or deleted from the data store, and then queried against in order to find anagrams for a specified input.
+The application utilizes a PostgreSQL database with a Redis memory cache for faster queries, and also utilizes a daily scheduled task on the production site in order to remove childless entries, scheduled for 2 AM (MDT/MST).
+ScoutApp was used for production benchmarking.

 ## Production Site
+---
 [https://anagramfinder35.herokuapp.com](https://anagramfinder35.herokuapp.com)
-*Partial word database due to Heroku limit (~5k).
+*Partial word database due to Heroku limit (~5k unique words).

 ## Project Management
+---
 [https://trello.com/b/JgkPHYfK/anagram](https://trello.com/b/JgkPHYfK/anagram)

 ## API Endpoints
+---
 ### Add Words

   Takes a JSON array of English-language words and adds them to the data store.

 * **URL**

     /words.json

 * **Method:**